 Listen to Talos security experts as they bring their hot takes on current security topics and Talos research to the table.
 Along the way Mitch, Liz, Matt and a rotating chair of special guests will talk about anything (and we mean anything) that's on their minds, from the latest YouTube trends to Olympic curling etiquette.
 New episodes every other Thursday.

-Other suggested talking points include:
+Other suggested talking points:

-Other talking points:
+Other suggested talking points: